Skip to content

 Step 1: Prepare Your Format

 • Be sure to choose a blank or clean and professional template for your invoice.
+For a head start, you can download ready-to-use templates for business invoicing that cover common layouts and save setup time, or use tools like Zintego to create professional invoices quickly.

 Step 2: Add Your Business Information